bridgerust/bridgerust/docs/connection_pooling.md

-# Connection Pooling in Kabod
+# Connection Pooling in Embex

-Kabod implements connection pooling across all database adapters to optimize performance and resource usage.
+Embex implements connection pooling across all database adapters to optimize performance and resource usage.
 This document explains how pooling works for each provider and how to configure it.

 ## Overview